 For many schools and universities, upgrades and new construction never cease.
-While innovative and notable projects are continually taking place throughout the country, School Construction News has selected five projects in particular to follow in 2017.
+While innovative and notable projects are continually taking place throughout the country, School Construction News has selected five education construction projects in particular to follow in 2017.
 We will check in throughout the year to update readers on important design and construction milestones.
 Read on to learn more about the 2017 projects to watch.

 University of Chicago Charter School Woodlawn Campus, Chicago